 Pinhoe sits on the northern outskirts of Exeter in Devon.
-Once a small leafy village separated from the city by woodland and fields, local development has transformed our sense of place.
-Despite the challenges presented by such a dramatic increased in population, so many people moving to our village has revived the community spirit in Pinhoe.
+Once a small leafy village separated from the city by woodland and fields, extensive local development has transformed our sense of place.

 We’re sharing local memories, old photographs and historical documents, to tell a story of Pinhoe you won’t find anywhere else.
-We’re influenced by the brilliant work of Common Ground and their local distinctiveness projects, and driven by our sense of place to celebrate our 21st century village.
+Influenced by the brilliant work of Common Ground and driven by our sense of community in this special place, this project celebrates our 21st century village.

 This webpage is published with the support of local publisher Portfolio Five Ltd. As a Profit with Purpose initiative, P5 is co-developing a Collective Commons research resource sharing local and national policy information and analysis > www.pinhoe.org